 For programmers in higher-level languages, all required synchronization is automatically provided by the appropriate compiler.
 However, for assembly language programmers exception synchronization remains the responsibility of the programmer.
 It is not uncommon for a programmer to expect that their numeric program will not cause numeric exceptions after it has been tested and debugged, but in a different system or numeric environment, exceptions may occur regularly nonetheless.
 An obvious example would be use of the program with some numbers beyond the range for which it was designed and tested.
-The example in Section D.3.3.2., "Exception Synchronization Examples", shows a more subtle way in which unexpected exceptions can occur.
+Example E-1 and Example E-2 in Section E.3.3.2., "Exception Synchronization Examples" shows a more subtle way in which unexpected exceptions can occur.

-As described in Section D.3.1., "Floating-Point Exceptions and Their Defaults", depending on options determined by the software system designer, the processor can perform one of two possible courses of action when a numeric exception occurs.
+As described in Section E.3.1., "Floating-Point Exceptions and Their Defaults", depending on options determined by the software system designer, the processor can perform one of two possible courses of action when a numeric exception occurs.

 - The FPU can provide a default fix-up for selected numeric exceptions.
 If the FPU performs its default action for all exceptions, then the need for exception synchronization is not manifest.
 However, code is often ported to contexts and operating systems for which it was not originally designed.
-The example below illustrates that it is safest to always consider exception synchronization when designing code that uses the FPU. - Alternatively, a software exception handler can be invoked to handle the exception.
+Example E-1 and Example E-2, below, illustrate that it is safest to always consider exception synchronization when designing code that uses the FPU. - Alternatively, a software exception handler can be invoked to handle the exception.
 When a numeric exception is unmasked and the exception occurs, the FPU stops further execution of the numeric instruction and causes a branch to a software exception handler.
 When an FPU exception handler will be invoked, synchronization must always be considered to assure reliable performance.

-The following examples illustrate the need to always consider exception synchronization when writing numeric code, even when the code is initially intended for execution with exceptions masked.
+Example E-1 and Example E-2, below, illustrate the need to always consider exception synchronization when writing numeric code, even when the code is initially intended for execution with exceptions masked.

-D.3.3.2.
+E.3.3.2.
 EXCEPTION SYNCHRONIZATION EXAMPLES

 In the following examples, three instructions are shown to load an integer, calculate its square root, then increment the integer.
 The synchronous execution of the FPU will allow both of these programs to execute correctly, with INC COUNT being executed in parallel in the processor, as long as no exceptions occur on the FILD instruction.
-However, if the code is later moved to an environment where exceptions are unmasked, the code in the first example will not work correctly:
+However, if the code is later moved to an environment where exceptions are unmasked, the code in Example E-1 will not work correctly:

+Example E-1.
 Incorrect Error Synchronization

-FILD COUNT ; FPU instruction INC COUNT ; integer instruction alters operand FSQRI 1 ; subsequent FPU instruction error ; from previous FPU instruction detected her e
+FILD COUNT; FPU instruction

+INC COUNT; integer instruction alters operand FSQRT; subsequent FPU instruction -- error

+; from previous FPU instruction detected here

+Example E-2.
 Proper Error Synchronization

-FILD COUNT ; FPU instruction FSQRT ; subsequent FPU instruction error from ; previous FPU instruction detected here INC COUNT ; integer instruction alters operand
+FILD COUNT; FPU instruction

+FSQRT; subsequent FPU instruction -- error from ; previous FPU instruction detected here

+INC COUNT; integer instruction alters operand

 In some operating systems supporting the FPU, the numeric register stack is extended to memory.
 To extend the FPU stack to memory, the invalid exception is unmasked.
 A push to a full register or pop from an empty register sets SF (Stack Fault flag) and causes an invalid operation exception.
 The recovery routine for the exception must recognize this situation, fix up the stack, then perform the original operation.
-The recovery routine will not work correctly in the first example shown in the figure.
+The recovery routine will not work correctly in Example E-1.
 The problem is that the value of COUNT is incremented before the exception handler is invoked, so that the recovery routine will load an incorrect value of COUNT, causing the program to fail or behave unreliably.

-D.3.3.3.
+E.3.3.3.
 PROPER EXCEPTION SYNCHRONIZATION IN GENERAL